slorber/react-nested-loader/README.md

 ![image](https://user-images.githubusercontent.com/749374/35104923-9c57f12e-fc6a-11e7-86ef-aa3a11724dd4.png)

-Maintaining a `loading` prop in state, and passing it down to the deeply nested button/view requires annoying boilerplate that most often can removed.
+Maintaining a `loading` prop in state, and passing it down to the deeply nested button/view is annoying.
+This library removes the boilerplate.

 ## Usage